LiberTEM/LiberTEM/docs/source/debugging.rst

 Some external services are needed to gather traces.
-We include :code:`docker-compose` configuration for getting these up and running quickly in the :code:`examples/tracing/` directory.
+We include :code:`docker-compose` configuration for getting these up and running quickly in the :code:`tracing` directory.
 Please note that this configuration by default opens some ports, so be careful, as this may circumvent your device's firewall!